brettcutt/the-chefs-desire/README.md

 - **css**
    - Checked with Jigsaw validator and received no errors.
 - **python**
   - Formatted with autopep8 and checked with flake8.
 I still have lines that are too long but left them that way for my own readibility at the moment.
-  - sudo pip install --upgrade autopep8
+  `sudo pip install --upgrade autopep8`
-  - autopep8 --in-place --aggressive --aggressive app.py
+  `autopep8 --in-place --aggressive --aggressive app.py`
-  - sudo pip install flake8
+  `sudo pip install flake8`
-  - flake8 app.py
+   `flake8 app.py`

   ___

 ## Deployment
 - In heroku
-   - Created a new app
+   - Created a new app and called it `the-chefs-desire`
 - **In the terminal command line entered:**
    - `heroku login` Entered username and password.
    - `git init` to Intilised a git repository.